NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``BackupType``                     string            See [#]_     No        <none>     Type of backup heating
   =================================  ========  ======  ===========  ========  =========  ===============================================

-  .. [#] HeatPumpType choices are "air-to-air", "mini-split", "ground-to-air", "water-loop-to-air", or "packaged terminal heat pump".
+  .. [#] HeatPumpType choices are "air-to-air", "mini-split", "ground-to-air", "water-loop-to-air", "packaged terminal heat pump", or "room heat pump".
   .. [#] HeatPumpFuel only choice is "electricity".
   .. [#] BackupType choices are "integrated" or "separate".
          Use "integrated" if the heat pump's distribution system and blower fan power applies to the backup heating (e.g., built-in electric strip heat or an integrated backup furnace, i.e., a dual-fuel heat pump).